 Florida’s licensing scheme is a good example.
 The state mandates that “Hearing Aid Specialists” get a license that requires them to perform antiquated hearing exams that may have been useful long ago but are not necessary for newer hearing aids.
 And the barriers to get a license are huge: annual fees, classroom training, and 480 hours of supervised work, and requirements to perform outdated procedures for fitting and testing.
 These regulations benefit big providers, such as large chains of hearing aid stores, to the detriment of mom and pop shops.

 But changing technology has made these regulations obsolete.
 Many modern hearing aids cost less than older models and can be quickly configured using a computer or smartphone, which doesn’t require the burdensome procedures mandated by Florida’s licensing scheme.

 Dan’s practice is based on these next-generation hearing aids.
-So he recently gave up his license, on the grounds Florida’s rules are unnecessary, and that federal law preempts the state’s licensing regulations.
+So he gave up his license on the grounds Florida’s rules are unnecessary and that federal law preempts the state’s licensing regulations.
 And he’s right— federal regulations establishing “conditions of sale” for hearing aids expressly preempt state rules that tack on additional or different conditions of sale.

 Nonetheless, he soon received a cease and desist letter and a fine, which he paid.
-And though Mr. Taylor is preparing for semi-retirement, he wants to continue his life’s work helping people hear better, including his charitable work.
-So he’s teamed up with PLF to fight Florida’s rules.
-If he prevails, it will ensure that more people can hear.
+And though Mr. Taylor was preparing for semi-retirement, he wanted to continue his life’s work helping people hear better, including his charitable work.
+So he teamed up with PLF to fight Florida’s rules.